 The City of Langley is the place to be … for business.
 Central location, thriving economy, low costs, affluent population, a supportive business community, and a fantastic lifestyle are some of the reasons businesses move here — and stay here.

-Also make sure you view our vision for the future in our award-winning Downtown Master Plan.
-See Downtown Redevelopment and Revitalization on this page.
+Also make sure you view our vision for the future in our award-winning Downtown Master Plan under Downtown Redevelopment and Revitalization below.

 With 4.5 million square feet of commercial floor space concentrated in 10 square kilometres, the City of Langley is at the centre of one of Metro Vancouver’s Regional City Centres.
 A mecca for big box plazas and expansive shopping malls with plenty of free parking, the City of Langley enjoys traffic counts in excess of 55,000 vehicles per day and a potential trading market of 272,171 people creating $3.84 billion in potential spending.